What is Thames Water's Teddington Direct River Abstraction?

 Treated Effluent Tunnel and Shafts — Thames Water's Preferred Route

 The map is based on Thames Water's documents in their Documents Library (expand Consultation documents and go to Map Book).
-The original map provided by Thames Water is here.

 The North Kingston (Burnell Open Space) site will be active for at least 21 months.
 This is because the North Kingston site will be the site of construction of the discharge and abstraction facilities.